chapi1234/FitnessGym-Web-App/README.md

 ## 📋 Description

-Welcome to the **FitnessGym-Website** repository!
+Welcome to the **FitnessGym-Web-App** repository!
 This project showcases a modern and fully responsive fitness website built with React, offering dynamic features such as a product shop, trainer profiles, gym services, and interactive schedules.
 The platform delivers an engaging experience for fitness enthusiasts with cutting-edge frontend technologies.

 This repository demonstrates best practices in React development, component-based architecture, and modern web design patterns for fitness and wellness platforms.